nilla-nix/nilla/README.md

 The version of Nilla used in this Project.

+### `lib.*`

+A customizable instance of Aux Lib.
+This is useful for creating helper functions which other modules can use.

 ### `inputs.<name>.src`

 Set the source derivation for an input.
 This is typically fetched using `fetchTarball` inline or is taken from the output of a tool like [npins](https://github.com/andir/npins).